 Keep in mind that the way to ensure success with an exercise plan is to see that the older adult feels comfortable and safe with the plan and the exercises.
 If tenderness is observed in muscles or joints the day after exercising, a lesser intensity can be implemented; check with the doctor if the pain or discomfort persists.

 Advanced Home Health Care‘s caregivers will work with your loved one’s doctor to develop a safe exercise plan in line with his or her abilities to boost strength, independence and overall quality of life.
-Email or call us at 800.791.7785 to learn more about the positive aspects of daily exercise in improving senior fitness and for more information about our Burlington elder care services and the surrounding communities we serve in the counties of Des Moines, Lee, Henry, Louisa and Van Buren!
+Email or call us at 800.791.7785 to learn more about the positive aspects of daily exercise in improving senior fitness and for more information about our home health care in Keokuk, Iowa and the surrounding communities we serve in the counties of Des Moines, Lee, Henry, Louisa and Van Buren!